Tom Ford - Executive Director

 Julie Du Brow - Communications Director

 Julie Du Brow is the Communications Director for The Bay Foundation.
-As Principal for dubroWORKS PR+Marketing firm since 2002, she specialized in local / regional / national campaigns for clients in the fields of green design, building/architecture, film, food, travel, publishing, visual arts, trade shows, and mobile entertainment.
+As Principal for dubroWORKS PR+Marketing firm since 2002, she specialized in local / regional / national campaigns for non- and for-profits in the fields of sustainability & environment, architecture & design, the arts, and technology, including start-ups.
 Prior to that, Julie spent 16 years in the music industry, variously as Marketing Director to an independent label, Product/Artist manager to global multi-platinum bands, and Production & Inventory Director for Capitol Records.
-She is on the Steering Committee for the U.S. Green Building Council-Los Angeles Chapter’s Westside Branch, and the Steering Committee (Annual Gala) for the Architecture+Design Museum.
-Julie is a native Angeleno, and has a B.A. in Communications from UCLA.
+She is on the Steering Committee for the U.S. Green Building Council-Los Angeles Chapter’s Westside Branch, and serves on the Board of the Nonprofit Communications and Media Network.
+Julie is a native Angelena, and has a B.A. in Communications from UCLA.

 Mark Abramson - Senior Watershed Advisor